SiteMorph/protoqueue/README.md

 provides a template for a task queue table used to store the crud task queue data.

-Note that this project is in the initial phases and has only had limited test.
+Note that this project is in the initial phases and should be considered experimental.

 Note that this project uses linux specific protoc commands for protobuf compilation.